Submit

 Complainants and non-mandated reporters are not required to share personally identifying information on the form below, but if a reporter chooses to provide those details, this may serve as notice to the University for the purpose of triggering an investigation.

 The university is limited in its ability to act on anonymous complaints.
-The investigation of anonymous complaints or reports by confidential sources may be restricted to documenting when, where, and under what circumstances the reported discrimination, harassment or sexual misconduct occurred for inclusion in the University's Annual Safety Report.
+The investigation of anonymous complaints or reports by confidential sources may be restricted to documenting when, where, and under what circumstances the reported discrimination, harassment, sexual misconduct or retaliation occurred for inclusion in the University's Annual Safety Report.

-Upon receipt of a report, the Equity Administrator / Title IX Coordinator (or designee) will respond to the complaint of discrimination, harassment, or sexual misconduct promptly in a non-deliberately indifferent manner.
+Upon receipt of a report, the Equity Administrator / Title IX Coordinator (or designee) will respond to the complaint of discrimination, harassment, sexual misconduct or retaliation promptly in a non-deliberately indifferent manner.
 Upon receipt of a report, the Equity Administrator / Title IX Coordinator or designee will:

 • promptly contact the complainant to discuss the availability of supportive measures,